eulis01/simple_blog_v1.0/README.md

 To use SimpleBlog App:

 - fork and clone this repository.

-And then on the Terminal run the following command:
+- then on the Terminal run the following command:

-`$ bundle install`
+          $ bundle install

-Then run:
+- Then run:

-`$ rake db:migrate`
+         $ rake db:migrate

-and to start the local server and run the app then run:
+-  to start the local server and run the app then run:

-`$ shotgun`
+         $ shotgun

-them just go to `localhost:9393` on you web browser.
+- them just go to `localhost:9393` on you web browser.

+## If Having issues Loading sinatra-flash gem and part of the layout Run: thin server

+          $ bundle exec thin start --debug

+- This command will use a Rack Adapter to start thin server --debug is optional but helpful if any error will be shown in the terminal.
+To to use the WebApp navigate to `localhost:3000`

  ## Contributing to this Project